ironicbadger/book-perfectmediaserver/content/installation/manual_install.md

 # Network File Sharing

-A NAS or server is no good without being able to access the data remotely.
+A NAS or file server is no good without being able to access the data remotely.
+We're not talking about remotely like over the internet remotely here though, instead we're talking about other computers on your LAN.
+Raspberry Pis, Media Players (Kodi, for example), etc. You can find more information on remote file access over the internet in the [remote access](../remoteaccess/overview.md) and [Top 10 Self-Hosted apps list](../postinstall/top10apps.md#nextcloud).

 There are two primary methods for sharing files over the network.
 Samba for Windows / Mac / Linux and NFS for Linux.

 ## Samba